 - Find out how the school’s sanction/reward system flexes to take account of problems, difficulties and specific needs of children.
 Is positive behaviour praised?
 How?
 What behaviour management programmes are in operation?
 Is there a planned programme to help build self-esteem?
 If so, what?

 - Are all staff briefed on potential triggers for outbursts by individual children?
 What contingency plans are in place should confrontation arise in class?

 - How does the school control and administer medication if necessary?

 - Are there any quiet or time-out areas where children who may become stressed or anxious can spend part of the day?
 Are there distraction-free work areas?
 Are they used?
 How?
 When?

 - Is there any peer support, mentoring or buddying, where an older child assists a younger, perhaps because of shared problems or difficulties?

-- What is the school’s policy on bullying?
+- What is the school’s policy on bullying towards SEN children or bullying by SEN children?
 (Beware the school that says they don’t have any bullying.)
 How are children taught to respond to or deal with bullying and teasing?